ispmarin/backuper/README.rst

-Backup using RClone interface
+Backup to GDrive using RClone interface, with a command-line interface and a REST API.
-*TODO*:
-- queue for backup file creation

 * Free software: MIT license